ericlibby/oldweb/p_outreach/index.md

 "Probe by Probe: Detecting Differential Expression on Affymetrix Microarrays"

 ### Posters
+* Gordon Conference on Microbial Population Biology (2017) "Paradoxes in Leaky Microbial Trade"

+* Gordon Conference on Molecular Mechanisms in Evolution (2017) "Paradoxes in Leaky Microbial Trade"

 * Gordon Conference on Microbial Population Biology  (2015) "A tradeoff between competition and survival drives extinction in fluctuating environments"